Growing number of companies end mandatory vaccination as COVID-19 restrictions ease

 "Our employees continue to have flexibility and choice on whether they work at an office, from home, or both.
 We want everyone to feel comfortable coming into our offices," spokeswoman Nadine Jahangir said in an email.

+"The government has a genuine role to play in setting a tone that people will listen to," he said, adding that many companies have liability and reputation top of mind.

+"If the province isn't requiring it for restaurants or movie theatres, maybe we don't either."

-However, nixing such an arguably intrusive rule doesn't rule out reimposing it.
+Nixing such an arguably intrusive rule doesn't rule out reimposing it should a seventh wave strike in the fall, said Kathleen Chevalier, an employment and labour lawyer at Stikeman Elliott.

-"You can only mandate the policies or any type of action by an employer if the circumstances really justify it.
-So taking it away doesn't necessarily, from a legal perspective, make it harder to bring it back if you have that underlying justification," Chevalier said in an interview, citing worker health.
+"Taking it away doesn't necessarily, from a legal perspective, make it harder to bring it back if you have that underlying justification," Chevalier said, citing worker health.

 "From an employee relations perspective, though, that might be a different kettle of fish."